Skip to main content

 Why Cognibase

-Cognibase is a powerful .NET application development platform to build real-time and Industry 4.0 applications with less code.
-Cognibase is a foundation technology for n-tier applications solving the problem of state synchronization, consistency and management in an elegant way.
+Cognibase is a real-time distributed Object Management System (OMS) for .NET developers to build real-time and Industry 4.0 applications with less code.
+It is a foundation technology for n-tier applications solving the problem of state synchronization, consistency and management in an elegant way.

 Cognibase provides the following cool features: